Spider-Man 3: Accolades

 Both the 35th Annie Awards and 61st British Academy Film Awards gave this movie one nomination, the former for Best Animated Effects and the latter for Best Special Visual Effects.
 Spider-Man 3 did not win any of the four Visual Effects Society Awards nominations it received.
 Dunst's and Maguire's performances earned them each one nomination from the National Movie Awards.
-She also received another nomination for Favorite Movie Actress from the 2008 Kids' Choice Awards ceremony.
+Dunst also received another nomination for Favorite Movie Actress from the 2008 Kids' Choice Awards ceremony.
 The movie fared better at the Teen Choice Awards, amounting a total of seven nominations, varying from Choice Movie Villain (for Grace) to Choice Movie Dance (for Maguire) and Choice Movie Liplock (shared between Maguire and Dunst).